Compiler Internals

 #4.
 Code Generation Order

-import { $, $t, createEffect, createMemo, createSignal, hydrate, onMount } from '@barefootjs/dom'
+import { $, $t, createEffect, createMemo, createSignal, hydrate, onMount } from '@barefootjs/client'

 if (!__scope) return